Trusted and Skilled Probate Lawyers in Miami, Florida

 Common Probate Issues in Miami, FL

-One of the main issues that our probate lawyers deal with is arguments between family members about the estate plan.
-Going through the death of a loved one is extremely tough and family members are then, unfortunately, tasked with dividing up their loved one's estate.
-This can become even more difficult when there has been no proper estate planning carried out before death.
+One of the main issues that our probate lawyers encounter is arguments in which the family members of the deceased disagree about the estate plan.
+Going through a loved one's death is extremely tough, and being tasked with dividing up their loved one's estate can make this process even harder.
+Determining what the person wanted can be especially problematic if they had not created an estate plan before their death.

-Without estate planning, beneficiaries are required to decide amongst themselves who should be the personal representative, divide up the assets in accordance with the law, and conduct a formal probate administration with a probate attorney if the assets are more than $75,000.
-Probate can often cause tensions between family members which can make it more difficult to divide up an estate.
+Without estate planning documents to refer to, beneficiaries are required to determine who should be the personal representative of the estate, divide up the assets while following all applicable laws, and complete the probate process with the assistance of a probate lawyer if the estate's total value is at least $75,000.
+The process of administering an estate can often cause tensions between the members of a family, which can make it harder to divide up an estate.

-Hiring a probate attorney to act as the executor of the will can relieve tensions between families and help ensure that the estate is divided fairly and in accordance with the law.
-One of our probate lawyers can help by handling all communication, advising each beneficiary of the will to their entitlements, and handling legal matters on behalf of the family.
+A probate lawyer can provide invaluable assistance to the executor of the will, helping to relieve tensions between families and help ensure that the deceased person's assets will be divided fairly according to the law.
+A lawyer can help by facilitating communication between family members, advising each beneficiary of the will to their entitlements, and addressing any legal concerns that may arise during the probate process.

-When a deceased person has assets or real estate in multiple states, the process can get quite complicated.
-This is because there are different laws regarding estate administration in different states.
-If the deceased person lived in Miami but owned property in New York, for example, the property will be subject to the laws of New York.
+When a deceased person has assets or real estate in multiple states, the probate process can get quite complicated.
+This is because each state has its own estate administration laws.
+If a person had a residence in Florida but also owned assets in New York, for example, those assets will be subject to New York's probate laws.

-As such, a personal representative may have to conduct multiple probate administrations in different states depending on where the decedent owns the property.
-Some states also have laws requiring probate lawyers to handle the case.
-One of our Miami probate lawyers can offer advice on whether you will need to hire a lawyer in other states for the probate administration.
+As such, a personal representative may have to conduct probate cases in multiple states.
+Some states also have laws requiring probate lawyers to provide representation for executors or estate administrators.
+One of our Miami probate lawyers can offer guidance on whether local attorneys may need to be hired or whether other requirements will need to be met when handling probate issues in states other than Florida.

 Personal Representative Not Accepting Role

-Whether set out in the will and trust or decided by a court, one person must be designated as the executor or personal representative of a will.
-Once they have been appointed as a personal representative, they must accept the role.
-If a person does not accept the role, the court will have to dedicate a new personal representative to administer the probate, which can often delay the process significantly.
+Whether named in a will or decided by a court, someone must be designated as the estate's personal representative or executor.
+Once they have been appointed as a personal representative, they will be required to meet their duties as they complete the probate process.
+If a person does not wish to serve as the executor, the probate court will designate someone else as the personal representative to administer the estate, which can often delay the process significantly.

-The easiest way to prevent this situation from happening is to communicate with the designated personal representative during estate planning and ensure that they are happy to be named as the executor of your will.
+The easiest way to prevent this situation from happening is to communicate with the designated executor during the estate planning process and make sure they are willing to be named as the executor of your will.

 Probate Litigation in Miami, FL